jfcloutier/karma_system/design_notes/beliefs.md

 ## Comparison

-> Whether there has been more of something than of something else, as observed over time frames leading to, and including, the current time frame.
+> Whether there has been more of something than of something else, as observed over timeframes leading to, and including, the current timeframe.

 e.g. there have been more attempts to achieve this goal than attempts to achieve this other goal